-The point of view character can either be the main character or a secondary character.
+The point-of-view character can either be the main character or a secondary character or the villain.

 First – It limits your reader’s connection to the other characters in the story.
 The writer must explain how the point of view character knows information about other characters.

 Second – It can lead to telling the reader what is happening instead of showing by actions and dialog.

 Example: I was only sixteen when life spit me out on an unexpected voyage.
 A certain inner knowing, strange and mysterious, told me my life would never be the same.
 The thought was not speculative, but a certainty, immediate and complete.

 From our book: Secrets of the Mystery Caverns

 Example: Whether I shall turn out to be the hero of my own life, or whether that station will be held by anybody else, these pages must show.
 From David Copperfield by Charles Dickens

 This point-of-view uses “you”.
 The story can be told in past or present tense.
 This is probably the most difficult way to tell your story.
 In this point-of-view, the narrator must involve the reader in the story by asking questions.
 To accomplish this requires more details to pull the reader into the story.